The wrong choice of CRM could lead to rock bottom as you overspend on expensive software.

 The Professional plan costs $49.90 a month per user for features such as custom fields, insights, and team goals.

-The fourth Zoho alternative we want to explore is Insightly, a CRM with marketing automation capabilities.
+The fifth Zoho CRM alternative we want to explore is Insightly, a CRM with marketing automation capabilities.

 - Custom forms: Make forms that work for your small business and further your company’s objectives through Insightly.

-- Marketing campaigns: Grow small business brand awareness with marketing campaigns that are both customized and personalized using Insightly’s CRM.
+- Marketing campaigns: Improve brand awareness with marketing campaigns that are both customized and personalized using Insightly’s CRM.
 The journey builder lets you preview how your campaign will run before it goes live.

-- Lead routing: Insightly informs you of your most viable leads with an activity timeline that reviews all lead-related tasks, meetings, calls, emails, and even their campaign source.
+- Lead routing: Insightly informs you of your most viable leads with an activity timeline that reviews all lead-related tasks, meetings, calls, emails, and even sources.

-- Workflow automation: Whether yours is a single-step automation or a more advanced workflow, Insightly lets you save time with automation.
-Some of the tasks you can automate include record updating, email sending, and meeting scheduling.
+- Workflow automation: Insightly lets you save time with multistep automation.
+Tasks you can automate include updating records, sending emails, and scheduling meetings.

 - Audience segmentation: Manage your customers from the beginning of their journey and beyond with audience segmentation.